demon221/CarND-Behavioral-Cloning-P3/writeup_report.md

         yield images, steers
 ```

 #### 3. Data augmentation and preprocessing

-After the data collection from manual mode driving on the two tracks, I uses three steps to augment and preprocess the data.
+After the data collection from manual mode driving on the two tracks, I use three steps to augment and preprocess the data.
+To augment the dataset, I use both left and right camera images.
+A correction factor is added or subtracted to or from the corresponding center steering angle.
+The hope here is to encourage the car to steer toward the center if it is going to drive off center.
+In addition I try to encourage the car to recover from situations where the nose of the car is pointed off the road.
+To do this, I try to simulate the car aiming off the road by by flip and translate the images to the left or right.

 ##### - Use left and right camera images
 (load_data.py lines 47-55)